PGTA/PGTA-UE4/README.md

 - add PGTAActor to project and configure tracks

+- delete existing ambient tracks for the project

 - Play ! every time you fly through a hoop, the track transitions to the next

 The pgta integration code is in PGTAActor.h/.cpp